h6ah4i/android-advancedrecyclerview/docs/getting-started.md

 ## What's next?

 First, I recommend you to learn about plain [`RecyclerView`](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html).
-Basic knowledges about `RecyclerView` is required before using this library.
+Basic knowledges about `RecyclerView` are required before using this library.
 The following tutorial is good for starting point;

 - [Creating Lists and Cards | Android Developers - Training](https://developer.android.com/training/material/lists-cards.html)